History of Wine Tourism in the Ancient World

 The first wineries in China were established in the Tang dynasty (618-907 AD) when grape wine was brought to the country from Central Asia.
-There is even a statue of a Sogdian wine merchant with a wineskin in the Tang dynasty.
+There is even a statue of a Sogdian wine merchant with a wineskin from the Tang dynasty.

 This study uses anthropological methods to examine transnational meanings of wine localization.
 The research draws on qualitative data collected in Hong Kong between 2009 and 2015 and includes interviews, focus groups, and ethnographic research in 15 wine-related venues.
 Overall, more than a hundred hours of ethnographic observation and ethnographic analysis were gathered.